 The ability to respond to what’s going on inside ourselves, and to notice what’s happening with others, have a considerable impact on the harmony and success of our relationships.
 Sensitivity allows us to appreciate not only the people in our lives but some of life’s finest – and least expensive – gifts, whether through our physical senses or our inner sense.

-One who is sensitive knows when something feels right or not; sees behaviours like bullying and harassment, taunting and abuse, for what they are and doesn’t excuse, justify, or dismiss the behaviour, or the pain it causes themselves or others.
-Being tuned-in to what you are feeling and responding to yourself with loving kindness, while not necessarily easy, may ultimately be what makes us stronger.
+A sensitive person knows when something feels right or not; sees behaviours like bullying and harassment, taunting and abuse, for what they are and doesn’t excuse, justify, or dismiss the behaviour, or the pain it causes themselves or others.
+Being tuned in to what you are feeling, and responding to yourself with loving-kindness, while not necessarily automatic, may ultimately be what makes us stronger.

 Self-restraint and self-discipline; some of our most finely-honed qualities, allow us to be gentle and are not the domain of the weak.
-And they begin with an unwavering belief in the goodness of humanity, undaunted by the actions of the few who would have us question that.
+They begin with an unwavering belief in the goodness of humanity, undaunted by the actions of the few who would have us question it.

-The person who is conscious of the futility of causing harm to another, knows that when we stand on the ‘battlefield’ we are all equals in our capacity to lose what is most precious to us – if not our lives, then our aliveness and our connection with others and the essence of ourselves.
+The person who is conscious of the futility of causing harm to another knows that when we stand on the ‘battlefield’, we are all equals in our capacity to lose what is most precious to us… if not our lives, then our aliveness and our connection with others and the essence of ourselves.